How To Upgrade From Firefox 3.6 To Firefox 12 More Easily

 5. If you have Java installed you may see an add-on error message stating that the Java Console add-on is incompatible with Firefox – for most people this should not matter as the Java ‘Console’ is not Java.
 See here for an explanation.

-6. Google Toolbar is not compatible with Firefox 12 (or new versions of Chrome for that matter) – for a great alternative see my review of the Growee search toolbar.
+6. Google Toolbar is not compatible with FF 12 (or new versions of Chrome for that matter) – for a great alternative see my review of the Growee search toolbar.

-To gain full benefit of Firefox 12 (and as so much has changed), now would probably a good time to do a clean install of Firefox 12 from scratch – see my guide on how to reinstall Firefox – recommended for more advanced users.
+To gain full benefit of FF 12 (and as so much has changed), now would probably a good time to do a clean install from scratch – see my guide on how to reinstall Firefox – recommended for more advanced users.

-In that article I checked the default Firefox user profile on a computer continually upgraded over the years from Firefox 2 to Firefox 7 (latest version when I posted the article last October):
+In that article I checked the default Firefox user profile on a computer continually upgraded over the years from version 2 to 7 (latest version when I posted the article last October):

 - Before – 37MB (171 files)